 Debt relief is not a subject that is often discussed or debated in the public domain.
 When it comes to debt relief, it’s generally regarded as a question of individual responsibility and problem solving rather than being a passionate debate over personal worth issues.

 What is Debt Management?

-There is a monthly fee between $30 -$50, including a $20-$75 DMP participation fee.
-With a DMP.
-Another disadvantage includes having limited access to credit since the individual might be required to not open new credit cards; caused by the presence of DMP on your credit report.
+There is a monthly fee between $30 -$50, in addition to a $20-$75 DMP participation fee to start the program.
+Another disadvantage includes having limited access to credit since you might be required not to open new credit cards, caused by the presence of DMP on your credit report.

 Debt relief options

-These organizations can help sort out a person’s finances and come up with a plan of action.
-They will analyze a debtor’s specific financial circumstances and then set out to help in all areas relevant to your situation.
+These organizations can help you sort out your finances and develop a plan of action for you.
+They will analyze your specific financial circumstances and then set out to help in all areas relevant to your situation.

-Private debt management programs: Private companies can provide a full range of debt management programs to suit a client’s individual needs.
-Their expertise, contacts and financial resources should provide the best possible debt relief option for one’s circumstances.
+Private companies can provide a full range of debt management programs to suit a client’s individual needs.
+Their expertise, contacts, and financial resources should provide the best possible debt relief option for your circumstances.

-Debt consolidation loan is another option that offers a low-interest loan to pay off your high-interest debt.
+The debt consolidation loan is another option that offers a low-interest loan to pay off your high-interest debt.